salma816/RAG-Powered-Assistant-Project/README.md

 1. Data preparation and RAG pipeline using Jupyter Notebook
 2. FastAPI backend for query processing and RAG execution
-3. HTML, CSS, and JavaScript frontend for user interaction
+3. frontend for user interaction

 ## Features